-Backtrace commands (backtrace) may be used to display the current nest of function calls, including for calls that are inlined.
-When stopped within the code for an inlined call, parameters and local variables of the inlined routine will not be available.

-The print (and display) command may not be able to display the values of variables that have been allocated in registers or optimized away (including those that are unused).
-The disassem command does not work for a function that has no code (because either all calls to it are inlined or it is not called at all).
+Backtrace commands (backtrace) can be used to display the current nest of function calls, including calls that are inlined.
+When stopped within the code for an inlined call, the parameters and the local variables of the inlined routine are not reported or available.
+The disassem command does not work for functions that have no code (because all calls to these functions are inlined or these functions are not called at all).